-As of the 2016-2017 school year, Michigan’s schools were home to more than 94,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Michigan were Spanish, Arabic, Bengali, Albanian, and Chinese.
+As of 2019, Michigan’s schools were home to more than 93,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Michigan have been Spanish, Arabic, Bengali, Albanian, and Chinese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Minnesota is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2010.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 State ELL Resources

 ELL Website: Title III — English Learner and Immigrant Education Programs

 Professional Development: Professional Learning & State Continuing Education Hours (including ESL courses)

 NCELA: Title III Information